 Note: At Spectrum360, career training begins well before individuals reach adulthood.
 Our Academy360 Lower School TREP$ program for middle school students and our Academy360 Upper School Community Based Work Experience (CBWE) program for high school students and young adults focus on helping students prepare for success in the workplace.

 Lisa Crouch is the Assistant to the Public Information Officer.
 Prior to working at Spectrum360, she worked at Yahoo, MSN, The Bergen Record, and other media outlets.
 She has a BA in English Literature from Columbia University.
-She is the proud aunt of an Academy360 Lower School student.
 In her off time, Lisa is a digital artist and writer.